 All these things can and do happen.
 Things aren’t perfect – we need to be patient and accept that everyone is doing their best.
 They didn’t have time to put all their infrastructure in place before they had to go work from home and now they need a little extra help.

 Everyone is stressed.
-People didn’t actively choose to base themselves at home for the foreseeable future with their kids, partners, relatives, pets, neighbours – and distance themselves from their professional support network.
+People didn’t actively choose to base themselves at home for the foreseeable future with their kids, partners, relatives, pets, neighbors – and distance themselves from their professional support network.
 Please don’t underestimate this or think that working from home is everyone’s ideal.
 For some it will be, but others are struggling to adapt and to find their new normal.

 If we help each other, show each other the little tricks and tips and help us navigate this new world, it will deepen and strengthen our relationships and the trust we have within them.
 We know from our research about team performance that cohesion is vital – reaching out and supporting our colleagues with even little bits of support will pay dividends through the pandemic.